MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/put-an-in-place-hold-on-a-soft-deleted-mailbox.md

 Erfahren Sie, wie Sie einen In-Situ-Speicher für ein vorläufig gelöschtes Postfach erstellen können, damit es inaktiv wird und der Inhalt bewahrt wird.
 Anschließend können Sie zum Durchsuchen des inaktiven Postfachs die Microsoft eDiscovery-Tools verwenden.

 > [!IMPORTANT]
 > Da wir weiterhin auf unterschiedliche Weise investieren, um Postfachinhalte zu erhalten, wird die Rente von In-Place Holds im Exchange Admin Center (EAC) angekündigt.
 Ab dem 1.
-Juli 2020 können Sie keine neuen In-Place in Exchange Online erstellen.
+Juli 2020 können Sie keine neuen In-Place in Exchange Online.
 Sie können jedoch weiterhin die In-Place in der EAC oder mithilfe des **Cmdlets Set-MailboxSearch** in Exchange Online PowerShell verwalten.
 Ab dem 1.
 Oktober 2020 können Sie jedoch keine In-Place verwalten.
 Sie werden nur in der EAC oder mit dem **Cmdlet Remove-MailboxSearch** entfernt.
 Weitere Informationen zum Austritt von In-Place finden Sie unter [Retirement of legacy eDiscovery tools](legacy-ediscovery-retirement.md).

 You might have a situation where a person has left your organization, and their corresponding user account and mailbox were deleted.
 Afterwards, you realize there's information in the mailbox that needs to be preserved.
 What can you do?
 If the deleted mailbox retention period hasn't expired, you can put an In-Place Hold on the deleted mailbox (called a  soft-deleted mailbox ) and make it an inactive mailbox.
 An  *inactive mailbox*  is used to preserve a former employee's email after he or she leaves your organization.
 The contents of an inactive mailbox are preserved for the duration of the In-Place Hold that was is placed on the soft-deleted mailbox when it was made inactive.
 Nachdem das Postfach inaktiv gemacht wurde, können Sie das Postfach mithilfe von In-Place eDiscovery in Exchange Online, der Inhaltssuche im Security & Compliance Center oder dem eDiscovery Center in SharePoint Online durchsuchen.